Robotv2/PlaceholderAnnotationLib/README.md

 # PlaceholderAnnotationLib

-A lightweight Java library for creating PlaceholderAPI expansions using annotations.
+A **VERY lightweight** Java library for creating PlaceholderAPI expansions using annotations.
 This library simplifies the process of creating placeholders by using method and field annotations instead of manual string parsing.

 ## How It Works